hackerb9/tokenize/README.md

 ## More information

-* The file format of tokenized BASIC in the Model 100/102 and Tandy 200: http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file
+* Hackerb9 has documented the file format of tokenized BASIC at http://fileformats.archiveteam.org/wiki/Tandy_200_BASIC_tokenized_file

 ## Alternatives